Handwashing for life

 In Indonesia, for example, before Lifebuoy’s intervention, 53% used soap at the critical handwashing occasions.
 After our intervention, this rose to 75%.
 Six months later, the figure rose again to 78%, showing a lasting impact.
 A study in India showed that there were 25% fewer incidences of diarrhoea, 15% less acute respiratory infections and 46% fewer eye infections.

 Our focus on technology-led solutions will only increase in a post-pandemic world.
-Digitalising Lifebuoy’s behaviour change programmes and expanding the H for Handwashing movement will enable us to scale up and reach more schools, mothers and children in a more efficient and cost-effective manner.
+Digitalising Lifebuoy’s behaviour-change programmes and expanding the H for Handwashing movement will enable us to scale up and reach more schools, mothers and children in a more efficient and cost-effective manner.
 This means we’ll be able to bring the habit of handwashing to more people, particularly the most vulnerable.

-We’ll explore new ways to interact with consumers, such as through telemedicine partnerships that help mothers protect their families with soap products and infection management solutions.
+We see giving people access to healthcare services as an important way to grow competitive advantage.
+We’re exploring new ways to interact with consumers, such as through telemedicine partnerships that help mothers protect their families with soap products and infection management solutions.